Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification

 \subsection{Case Study: Risk-Aware Robotic Motion Planning in Subterranean Environments}

-This case study looks at a hierarchical risk-aware {\em traversability} and planning methodology that can be used for autonomous robot (legged or wheeled robot) traversal over extreme terrain~\cite{dixit2023step, fan2021step}, as motivated by the DARPA Subterranean challenge.
+This case study looks at a hierarchical risk-aware {\em traversability} and planning methodology that can be used for autonomous robot (legged or wheeled robot) traversal over extreme terrain~\cite{dixit2023step, fan2021step}, as motivated by the DARPA Subterranean challenge. \addendum{This is the first framework to integrate a CVaR-based risk-aware planning and control pipeline onto a fully autonomous robotic system.
+We briefly describe the risk-aware traversability and planning pipeline below.}

 We first need to interpret which parts of the environment the robot can traverse.
 Evaluation of a natural terrain's \textit{traversability} is difficult due to uncertainties arising from sensor noise and robot localization errors.
 Furthermore, there are multiple sources of terrain hazards such as steep slopes, loose surface material, sudden elevation drops, and physical obstacles.
 To account for these different sources of uncertainty systematically, we evaluate the conditional value-at-risk of the terrain hazards to obtain a {\em risk map} that can be used in the planning and control pipeline.
-The traversability estimate is given by the random variable $R: (\mathcal{M} \times \mathcal{X} \times \mathcal{U}) \longrightarrow \mathbb{R}$ that maps from the map belief, the robot state, and the applied control to a real-valued traversability cost that we use to assess the CVaR value.
-This CVaR risk evaluation, $\mathrm{CVaR}_{\beta}(R)$, enables a robot engineer to define the allowable traversability risk level based on the mission criteria.
+The traversability estimate is given by the random variable $R$ that \addendum{is constructed jointly from the grid map of the terrain}, the robot state, and the applied control, \addendum{see~\cite{fan2021step, dixit2023step} for details on how to construct the map and associated traversability estimate. $R$ provides a cost of traversing over each grid point on the terrain that we use to assess the CVaR value.} This CVaR risk evaluation, $\mathrm{CVaR}_{\beta}(R)$, enables a robot engineer to define the allowable traversability risk level based on the mission criteria.
 Furthermore, one can dynamically adjust the risk level, $\beta$, online based on 1) the mission-level states, i.e., based on the robot's capabilities and the environment, and 2) whether the robot is stuck in a situation wherein there is no feasible path and decreasing the risk-level (and consequently being less conservative) might allow the robot to find a feasible, but possibly riskier path.
 The geometric planner and the kinodynamic MPC controller then utilize the risk evaluation, $\mathrm{CVaR}_{\beta}(R)$, to obtain a risk-aware control policy.